All the Things She Said: Critical reception

-Erlewine felt the song was a "gimmick" and "suggestive", but highlighted the song as an album standout.
+Allmusic reviewer Stephen Thomas Erlewine felt the song was a "gimmick" and "suggestive", but highlighted the song as an album standout.
 PopMatters called complaints about the song "ridiculous" and added that they do not care if they are "transgender, bisexual, lesbian or gay.
 In the end, it's about people and yourself feeling safe and better together".
 Bill Lamb from About.com had prospects for the song, feeling his view was "irrefutable".
 Rebecca Bary from The New Zealand Herald said "Think 'Baby One More Time' spliced with 'Dirrty' and you have the biggest one-hit wonder of the year."
 She continued, saying "When these obnoxious, school-uniformed Russian maybe-lesbians poured their squirrelly hearts out over a repetitive dance beat, you can't deny it worked.".

 The song was ranked at number 452 in Blender magazine's The 500 Greatest Songs Since You Were Born.
 The song was listed at number 8 on the AOLs Top 100 Pop Songs of the Decade.
 Bill Lamb from About.com listed the song on his Top 100 Pop Songs of 2003 at number 31.
 He also listed it on his Top 10 Contemporary Girl Group Songs at number ten.
 Stephanie Theobald from The Guardian called it one of her favorite lesbian songs.

 The song was ranked at the top spot on the Australian Top 50 Lesbian songs, which was voted by users.
 AfterEllen.com criticized the song for being at the top spot, exclaiming; "There are so many better songs than that – my mind is blown...
 I guess it's one of the easier ones to think of in this new generation of lesbians...
 I just hope they can open up their ears more and discover so many other amazing (really queer) musicians."
-Though notified as a Gay and Lesbian anthem, Mia Jones from AfterEllen.com did not add the song, because "she is still not a fan".
+Though she noted it was as a gay anthem, Mia Jones from AfterEllen.com did not add the song, because "she is still not a fan".
+In 2020, The Guardian named "All the Things She Said" Horn's greatest work since the mid-80s.